sintefore/TimeStruct.jl/docs/src/manual/discount.md

 This approach results in a slightly higher discount factor.

 To help set up the objective function in a typical optimization problem, there is a utility function [`objective_weight`](@ref) that returns the weight to give a time period in the objective, considering both discount factor, probability, and possible multiplicity.

+!!! note "`objective_weight` for `TwoLevelTree`
+    You must be careful when you utilize the function [`objective_weight`](@ref) for a [`TimeStruct.StratNode`](@ref).
+    The function includes the multiplication with the branch probability.
+    This implies that you must divide the function by [`probability_branch`](@ref) if you have a variable that is indexed over strategic periods and already includes the branch probability.

+    You do not have to do this if your variable is not calculated from variables indexed over operational periods.
+    This is frequently the case for, *e.g.*,  investment variables with one example being [`EnergyModelsInvestments`](https://energymodelsx.github.io/EnergyModelsInvestments.jl/stable/manual/optimization-variables/).